John Yoyogi Fortes

 Aside from painting, John is also a videographer and has collaborated with the California Association of Museums and the Crocker Art Museum in Sacramento producing videos of Bay Area artists, Travis Sommerville, Mel Ramos and Austrian artist, Gottfried Helnwein.
 Currently he is working with the Crocker Art Museum on their Block by Block initiative based on community engagement and funded by the James Irvine Foundation.

-Recently John completed the renowned Artist-in-Residence program at Bemis Center for Contemporary Art in Omaha, Nebraska.
+Recently John completed the renowned Artist-in-Residence program at Bemis Center for Contemporary Art in Omaha, Nebraska, and has recently been awarded a Joan Mitchell Foundation Residency for 2019.

 Look for John's solo exhibition at the gallery in October, 2019.